 A certified nursing assistant (CNA) and a patient care assistant (or a PCA – the medical abbreviation) are often thought of as two names for the same job.
 However, these positions do have differences between them in terms of their responsibilities, and it can even vary a bit more from state to state.
-In addition, employers may use one title over the other as a reference to a specific level of training that an employee has completed.
+In addition, employers may use one title over the other as a reference to a specific level of classes that an employee has completed.

 Should you be a CNA or a PCA nurse?

-You’ll want to acquaint yourself with the distinguishing characteristics of these two roles before enrolling in a training program to gain either certification.
+You’ll want to acquaint yourself with the distinguishing characteristics of these two roles before enrolling in a CNA program to gain either certification.
 Knowing this information can help you determine what sort of education and experience is required to land a PCA or CNA position.
 It also might make your search easier if you know whether PCA or CNAs are more sought after in your geographic area.

 Requirements to become a PCA

 The requirements to become a CNA are much more stringent than for a PCA.
 You’ll need to pass a course, certified by your state, that typically lasts six to twelve weeks.
-These classes, depending on your state, will require anywhere from 75 to over 100 hours of in class and hands-on training.
+These classes, depending on your state, will require anywhere from 75 to over 100 hours of in class and hands-on learning.
 Check out our guide to learn more about how to become a CNA.

 Job description of a PCA